 Setting Up the Saw

 First, bolt it down.
+Then check the fence with a square.
+On the flip side, if it's off, most saws have adjustment screws behind the detent plate.
+Use clamps or permanent mounts.
 The blade should sit exactly 90 degrees to the fence at the zero mark.
-Consider this: use clamps or permanent mounts.
-If it's off, most saws have adjustment screws behind the detent plate.
-Then check the fence with a square.
-I know, the instruction sheet says "place on stable surface," but in practice a saw that slides around on a bench will ruin more cuts than a dull blade.
+Still, i know, the instruction sheet says "place on stable surface," but in practice a saw that slides around on a bench will ruin more cuts than a dull blade.
 Spend twenty minutes here and save yourself twenty ruined boards later.

 Understanding the Angle Scales

 The miter scale swings the blade left and right.
+On a compound saw you'll use both for things like crown molding, where a 45 miter plus a 45 bevel (or close to it) creates the spring angle that lets the molding lie flat on the wall and ceiling.
 The bevel scale tilts it.
-Day to day, turns out most people try to cut crown "flat" on the table and then wonder why it doesn't fit.
-Which means on a compound saw you'll use both for things like crown molding, where a 45 miter plus a 45 bevel (or close to it) creates the spring angle that lets the molding lie flat on the wall and ceiling.
-The saw's designed to cut it nested against the fence if you use the right combo Worth knowing..
+And turns out most people try to cut crown "flat" on the table and then wonder why it doesn't fit.
+The saw's designed to cut it nested against the fence if you use the right combo.

 Making the Cut

 Mark your board.
-But line it up with the laser or shadow line if your saw has one — but don't trust those completely; test on scrap first.
-Hold the board against the fence with your left hand (if you're right-handed) well clear of the blade path.
+Don't drop it.
 Spin up the blade, let it reach full speed, then lower it smoothly.
-Day to day, don't drop it.
 Don't force it.
+Line it up with the laser or shadow line if your saw has one — but don't trust those completely; test on scrap first.
+In practice, hold the board against the fence with your left hand (if you're right-handed) well clear of the blade path.
 Let the teeth do the work.

 For sliding saws, the motion is: pull the head toward you slightly, lower the blade, then push through as you cut.
 Reverse that on the way back up.
-Which means it feels weird the first five times.
+It feels weird the first five times.
 Then it's muscle memory.

 Crosscuts vs. Miter Cuts vs. Bevel Cuts

 A crosscut is straight across the grain at 90 degrees — the most common cut, and the easiest to get right.
 A miter cut swings the angle so the end is angled but the blade stays vertical.
-A bevel cut tilts the blade so the edge is slanted.
+Worth adding: a bevel cut tilts the blade so the edge is slanted.
 Combine them and you've got a compound cut, which is where trim gets fancy and frustrating.

 Blade Choice